ibm-cloud-docs/bare-metal/intel-trusted-execution-technology-txt.md

 ---

 copyright:
-  years: 2017, 2018
+  years: 2017, 2019
 lastupdated: "2018-04-02"

+keywords: bare metal, intel txt

 subcollection: bare-metal

 ---

 {:shortdesc: .shortdesc}
+{:codeblock: .codeblock}
+{:screen: .screen}
 {:new_window: target="_blank"}
+{:pre: .pre}
+{:table: .aria-labeledby="caption"}

 # Hardware monitoring and security controls
+{: #bm-hardware-monitroing-security-controls}

 The escalation and sophistication of malicious threats has you employing more stringent security requirements and scrutinizing every aspect of your execution environment.
-You're looking to your cloud providers to offer hardware monitoring and security controls that can determine whether a workload is running on trusted hardware in a known location. {{site.data.keyword.cloud}} is leading the way by enabling you to deploy hybrid and cloud environments with enhanced security verification of your launch environment by using Intel&reg; Trusted Execution Technology (Intel&reg; TXT).
+You're looking to your cloud providers to offer hardware monitoring and security controls that can determine whether a workload is running on trusted hardware in a known location. {{site.data.keyword.cloud}} is leading the way by enabling you to deploy hybrid and cloud environments with enhanced security verification of your launch environment by using Intel&reg; Trusted Execution Technology (Intel&reg; TXT). {:shortdesc}
-{:shortdesc}

 ## How it works